Scalable Model Editing via Customized Expert Networks: Experiments

-\textbf{Compressed editing.} We consider whether the added parameters can be compressed in terms of optimizing storage space and inference time.
-We designed three sets of experiments such that an expert and its corresponding indexing neuron were responsible for one sample, two samples, and four samples, respectively.
-In this way the present, after sequential editing of 200 entries, the number of experts is 200, 100, and 50, respectively.
-With Table.\ref{compressed_res} it can be seen that the amount of parameters added has decreased, and the two metrics of reliability and generalizability have decreased significantly.
-This is due to the overlap between the samples, resulting in a decrease in the ability of the neurons to index the experts.
+\textbf{How many samples can each expert handle?} We consider whether the added parameters can be reduced in terms of optimizing storage space and inference time.
+We conducted three sets of experiments in which an expert and its corresponding indexing neuron were responsible for handling one sample, two samples, and four samples, respectively.
+In this way the present, after sequential editing 200 entries, we obtained 200, 100, and 50 experts, respectively.
+With Table.\ref{compressed_res} shows that the number of added parameters has decreased, and both Reliability and Generalizability metrics have significantly declined.
+This decline may be attributed to each expert learning from multiple diverse training samples, which consequently leads to a significant reduction in the robustness of indexing neurons.

-It is clear that the number of parameters corresponding to one neuron cannot support the fitting of information from multiple samples.We also show the activation of its corresponding indexing neurons for different number of compressed samples, as shown in Fig.\ref{diff_act}.
-The horizontal coordinates indicate the indexing neurons corresponding to each edited expert, and the vertical coordinates indicate the sequentially edited samples.
-In the left figure, since it is a one-to-one sample, it can be seen that there is clear highlighting at the diagonal, and the middle and right figures represent the two-to-one and four-to-one situations, respectively, and it can be seen that the activation state is in a stepwise manner.
+It is evident that a single neuron is insufficient to accurately model multiple diverse samples.
+We also demonstrate the activation of the corresponding indexing neurons for different numbers of samples, as illustrated in Fig.\ref{diff_act}.
+The horizontal coordinates represent the indexing neurons corresponding to each edited expert, while the vertical coordinates represent the sequentially edited samples.
+In the left figure, as it is a one-to-one sample, clear highlighting can be observed along the diagonal.
+The middle and right figures illustrate the two-to-one and four-to-one scenarios, respectively, showing that the activation state progresses in a stepwise manner.